ksiddtbop/gradedinequality/README.md

 Each prompt was issued once per model, between 16 and 20 May 2026.

 For the text-to-image experiments, three image generators were used: Gemini Imagen, ChatGPT Image (DALL·E based), and Qwen Plus.
-The image prompts are listed in `image_prompts.csv` and one example is reproduced in Experiment 3 below.
+The image prompts are listed in `t2i_caste_audit_prompts.csv` and one example is reproduced in Experiment 3 below.

 ---